orbeon/orbeon-forms-doc/form-runner/component/time.md

 [SINCE Orbeon Forms 2022.1.1]

 The Time components uses the `output-format` parameter to format the time in readonly modes, including `view` and `pdf`.

-The value of this parameter can come from the control, the form, or the global property `oxf.xforms.format.output.time`.
-The value is in the same format as the global `oxf.xforms.format.output.time` property.
+This means that the `oxf.xforms.format.output.time` property is no longer used in readonly modes.

 ## Example usage